-Forensic cosmetic scientist Dr Barbara Brockway, who will be speaking at our upcoming Literacy for Learning Secondary School Festival of Science and Imagination, discusses how she got into the cosmetic science industry.
+Forensic cosmetic scientist Dr Barbara Brockway, gave an insightful presentation at our 2021 Literacy for Learning Secondary School Festival of Science and Imagination.
+Here she discusses how she got into the cosmetic science industry.

 When I was very young, I would drive my mother mad by going in the bathroom and mixing together her creams, shampoos and even toothpaste to create my own pastes and potions.
 Then as soon as the magnolia tree blossomed, I was outside crushing petals to create my own perfume.
 For my 7th birthday I was given a chemistry set and discovered the joy of mixing bicarbonate of soda with vinegar to create a volcano of fizz.